gempy-project/gempy/CONTRIBUTING.md

 - [ ] My code follows the PEP8 style guidelines.
 - [ ] My code uses type hinting for function and method arguments and return values.
-- [ ] My code contains descriptive and helpful docstrings which are formatted according to the Google Python Style Guidelines.
+- [ ] My code contains descriptive and helpful docstrings which are formatted per the [Google Python Style Guidelines](http://google.github.io/styleguide/pyguide.html).
 - [ ] I have created tests which entirely cover my code and demonstrate at least one valuable use case.
 - [ ] New and existing tests pass locally with my changes.